 The address of the server used to send mail.
 This is normally provided by your ISP (Internet Service Provider).

-If your ISP uses a non-standard port, you can specify this here using a colon and then the port number.
-For example, if your ISP uses port 28, you would enter "smtp.myisp.com:28".
-Most SMTP servers operate on standard ports (25 for non-encrypted communication; 465 for encrypted SSL communication), so if you have not been told by your ISP to use a particular port, don't specify a port number and the standard one will be used automatically.
+If your server uses a non-standard port, you can specify this here using a colon and then the port number.
+For example, if your server uses port 28, you would enter "smtp.example.com:28".
+Most SMTP servers operate on standard ports (25 for non-encrypted communication and 465 for encrypted SSL communication), so if you have not been told by your ISP to use a particular port, don't specify a port number and the standard one will be used automatically.

-The small menu to the right of this field contains a few presets for common email accounts; select one and the server address any any other settings will be set to the appropriate values
+The small pop-up menu to the right of this field contains a few presets for common email accounts; select one and the server address any any other appropriate settings will be set automatically.

 This is the return address sent with emails to identify the sender.
-You should always use a valid email address here as some spam filters block messages without a valid return address.
-Note that many SMTP servers will not accept just any return address: often the return email address must be from the same provider as the SMTP server.
+You should always use a valid email address here, as spam filters will block messages without one.
+Also, many SMTP servers will not accept just any return address: usually it must be from the same provider as the SMTP server.

 This is the name associated with the return address.
-It is optional, however if you don't specify a name here, there is a higher chance of the email being blocked by anti-spam software at the receiving email server, therefore it is recommended that you provide one.
+It is optional, however if you don't specify a name here, there is a higher chance of emails being blocked by spam filters.

 Username and password

 Most SMTP servers require authentication - if yours does, enter your username and password here.
 The username is typically your email address.